-“So we had snuck in,” Lars continued, his tone a combination of drunken hoarseness and the whisper of secrecy, “because Alan’s uncle owns the place and so we could go in the back door and—”
+“So I had only been there for like two days,” Lars continued, his tone a combination of drunken hoarseness and the whisper of secrecy, “and then Alan asked if I had the nerve to sneak in, and of course I said ‘yes’.
+Alan’s uncle owns the place and so we could go in the back door and—”

-“I thought you said ‘snuck in’?”
+“I thought you said ‘sneak in’?”
 Lin interrupted.
 “Which is it?“

 “What I mean is,” Lars started again, “Alan has a key for the street door to storage because he cleans that and the bar on Mondays when they are closed for customers.
 But obviously, we’re not supposed to use that door to get in on a Saturday night.”